-The Carson Valley Trails Association is a nonprofit, volunteer based organization working with partners to provide access to public lands through a recreational trail system for present and future generations to enjoy.
+The Carson Valley Trails Association works with partners to provide access to public lands through a recreational trail system for present and future generations to enjoy.

 Douglas County Historical Society

-The Douglas County Historical Society (DCHS) commemorates the area’s heritage at the Courthouse Museum in Genoa and the Carson Valley Museum and Cultural Center in Gardnerville.
-To learn more about Douglas County's history please visit their website.
+The Douglas County Historical Society (DCHS) commemorates the area’s heritage and history at the Courthouse Museum in Genoa and the Carson Valley Museum and Cultural Center in Gardnerville.

 Lahontan National Fish Hatchery